 Voluntary Participants shall provide the Tester with a complete and executed Voluntary Participant Attestation, in substantially the form provided on the AMTSO website, which shall state that the participant has complied with all Voluntary Participant Requirements, including any exceptions.

-Vendors who do not notify the Tester of their intention to be a Voluntary Participant, or who do not follow the Voluntary Participant Requirements, are not considered to be Voluntary Participants, and have no specific communication or review rights with regard to a test procedure or test results, and shall be provided only limited access to post comments on the test to the AMTSO website.
+Vendors who do not notify the Tester of their intention to be a Voluntary Participant, or who do not follow the Voluntary Participant Requirements, are not considered to be Voluntary Participants, and have no Voluntary Participant rights as defined here and below in Section 9.

 A Voluntary Participant may cease complying with the Voluntary Participant Requirements, and thus no longer be a Voluntary Participant, at any time prior to completion of the testing process.

+While a Tester may charge for participation in a test, at no point shall a Tester charge an additional fee for any potential vendor to become a Voluntary Participant.

+Informative Reference.
+This standard is to make clear that there shall not be any extra changes from the Tester for the Vendor to follow AMTSO standards.

 Behavior During a Test.